MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 Using Cloud App Security with Power BI is designed to help secure your organization’s content and data, with detections that monitor user sessions and their activities.
 When using Cloud App Security with Power BI, there are a few limitations you should keep in mind:

 * Microsoft Cloud App Security can only operate on Excel, PowerPoint, and PDF files.

-* If you want to use session policies on Power BI assets, you need to have one of the following Microsoft Information Protection licenses:
+* If you want to use sensitivity labels capabilities in your session policies for Power BI, you need to have one of the following Microsoft Information Protection licenses, and also have sensitivity labels applied on your PBI assets:
-    * APPI1
-    * APP2
+    * Azure Information Protection P1
+    * Azure Information Protection P2
     * OFFICE E3/E5
     * M365 E3/E5
     * EMS E3/E5

 > [!CAUTION]
-> The *content inspection* policy on Microsoft Cloud App Security is currently not available in Power BI when applying an Excel file policy, so do not set this policy for Power BI.
+> * The *content inspection* policy on Microsoft Cloud App Security is currently not available in Power BI when applying an Excel file policy, so do not set this policy for Power BI.
+> * In the session policy, in the “Action” part, the “protect” capability will only work if no label exists on the item.
+If a label already exists, the “protect” action won't apply; you can’t override an existing label that has already been applied to an item in Power BI.

 ## Example